axelarnetwork/axelar-contract-deployments/releases/cosmwasm/2025-05-Multisig-v2.0.0.md

 Changes in this release:

-1. Change custom signarture verification to use an execute msg instead of a query.
+1. Change custom signature verification to use an execute msg instead of a query.

 ## Deployment